sandeep40/googleMap/README.md

                this.headertextStyle
             });

-   - Input Parameters of GtAppSideBar Widget
+   - Input Parameters of GtDynamicView Widget
       - rowsCont - int - it's called to obtain the number of rows to tell the user are available
       - toMapjson - Map<String, dynamic>- A Map object is a key-value pair to store string or any dynamic data.
       - listItem - dynamic - To set the value for the